mc776/HideousDestructor/hd_manual.md

   GZDoom actor name: `HDBackpack`

   Use from inventory to bring it up.
 Fire and altfire select your item; hold fire mode to momentarily use your pitch input instead.
 Reload places one unit of the selected item type into it, unload takes it out.
 Mash the Zoom key to dump out all the contents of the backpack.
 The drop-one key works to remove ammo from your own inventory in case you want to make a little more space.

+  To load items into a backpack, after the "bak" code type in your items as you normally would, but separate them with "." instead of ",".
+Use "," as usual to mark the end of your backpack contents definition.

+  "z66, bak z66 nogl. z66 nogl semi, stm", for instance, will give you a ZM66 in hand, two more in your backpack, and a stimpack in your pocket.

 * **Defence, Engagement, Reconnaissance and Patrol Robot**